Minor in possession

 Olympia WA 98507-9030

-• you may not apply for a Washington driver license.
+• You can't apply for a Washington driver license while your license is revoked.

-• you may not drive in Washington with a license from another state or province.
+• You can't drive in Washington with a license from another state or province while your license is revoked.

 How long will my license be revoked?

-Your license will be revoked starting 45 days after we mail you the notice of revocation.
+Starting 45 days after we mail you the notice of revocation, your license will be revoked:

 Type of offense Length of revocation

-First offense 1 year or until your 17th birthday, whichever is longer
+First notice 1 year or until your 17th birthday, whichever is longer.

-Second offense 2 years or until your 18th birthday, whichever is longer
+2 years or until your 18th birthday, whichever is longer.

-NOTE: Once you are 21 years old, at your request we will release any revocations for minor in possession.
+Once you're 21 years old, the Department of Licensing will release any minor in possession revocations.

 Early license reinstatement